Total!: History

 The magazine was launched by Steve Jarratt Editor, Wayne Allen Art Editor and Andy Dyer Staff Writer.
 Steve Jarratt and Andy Dyer were credited with writing all the reviews.
 They also appeared in the form of computer sprite-style pictures, with comic book-style speech bubbles on many pages, though these were dropped by the end of 1993.
 Further named staff writers were brought in, there were usually around four writers credited at a time from 1994 onwards.
 Jarratt left to become the launch editor of Edge.
+By 1992, the magazine was selling about 80,000 copies per issue.

 The final issue featured "Gamefreak", a Q&A section carried over from sister-magazine Super Play that had ended the month before.
 Issue 58 was not planned to be the final issue as issue 59 was previewed in the back of the magazine.
 However shortly after release subscribers received a letter informing them that the magazine had ended.

 During the last few years of its life subscribers to the magazine received an extra page in the form of "Total!
 Arena", a black and white insert featuring a brief summary of the corresponding issue's contents.
 Also featured on the page was "Fave Raves" where the current writers briefly mentioned their current favourite game - as a one-off this was changed to "Fave Daves" for issue 53's insert.
 There was also on occasion subscriber only competitions.
 There was no insert with the final issue.

 The rights to the name were bought for a German magazine of the same name, which appeared from 1993 to 2000.
 The German-language TOTAL! was not a pure translation magazine, but a magazine with independent editorial work.
 It was characterized above all by reports and a rating system for video games based on the school grading system, and attempted to separate objective from subjective ratings.